RobertKofler/invadego/doc/simple.md

 ./invade --seed 5 --genome MB:1,1 --rr 4,4 --u 0.1 --grid-x 50 --grid-y 20 --mate-radius 1 --epi-inherit dros --basepop "1-20,1-50,40'" --rep 1 --steps 5 --gen 400 --trigger-defense 40 --s 0.1 --h 0.5 --file-spatial simple-negsel-dros.txt
 ```

+**novel parameters explained**

+There are no novel parameters in this scenario, solely a novel
+combination of parameters, i.e. selection against TEs combined with
+uniparental inheritance `--epi-inherit dros`.
+We again assumed that the
+TE is present and silenced in all ancestors of the extant population.

 ![](simple_files/figure-gfm/unnamed-chunk-18-1.png)<!-- -->

-**Now this is a surprise to me! negative selection against TEs with
+**Now this is a surprise to me!
+Negative selection against TEs combined
-uniparental silencing does not lead to patchyness** actually it
+with uniparental silencing does not lead to patchyness** Actually TEs
+are reactivated in almost all individuals in this scenario, although the
-reactivates the TE on a broad scale, even when the TE was silenced in
+TE was silenced in all individuals of the base population!
+Thats quite
-the entire base population! thats truly fascinating! but makes sense, as
+fascinating, but makes sense.
+In this scenario the silencing can be lost
+as soon as negative selection reduced the load of TEs to such an extend
-soon as some individuals have zero TEs (thanks to neg.sel.) the TE can
+that some individuals end up with zero TEs.
+Now the TE can be
-be reactivated by paternal crosses
+reactivated in crosses with mothers not having the TE and fathers having
+the TE (fathers transmit the TE but not the silencing).

 # Population structure - uniparental inheritance